sonic-net/SONiC/doc/flow_counters/routes_flow_counters.md

 - Generic Counters shall be used as Flow Counters introduced by the feature
 - CLI shall be used for configuration, showing and clearing of statistics
 - Flow Counters for routes shall be configured using prefix patterns.
-The flow counter shall be bound to all routes matching the configured pattern (prefix:vrf)
+The flow counter shall be bound to all routes matching the configured pattern (vrf:prefix).
+The VRF term can be skipped if it is default VRF.
-- In Phase 1 the number of configured route patterns shall be limited to 1 (enforcement shall be done during configuration via CLI)
+- In Phase 1 the number of configured route patterns shall be limited to 2 (IPv4/IPv6 pattern) (enforcement shall be done during configuration via CLI)
 - In Phase 1 the number of matching routes shall be limited to the pre-configured value (default value - 30), after reboot it is not ensured that the same set of matching routes will be used for counting
 - Flow Counters shall be bound the matching routes regardless how these routes are added - manually (static) or via FRR
 - Statistics shall be configured (enabled/disabled)  and cleared using the CLI commands
 - Statistics shall be provided as a number of hit/use of a specific resource and number of bytes in packets sent via configured routes
-- When a prefix pattern is removed, Flow Counters on all routes matching the configured pattern shall be removed
 - Adding route entry shall be automatically bound to counter if counter is enabled and pattern matches
 - Removing route entry shall be automatically unbound if the entry is previously bound
-- Removing route entry shall not trigger route pattern search
-- Decreasing max allowed match count shall not trigger removing of existing bound counters
-- Increasing max allowed match count shall not trigger route pattern search
+- To support default route, pattern "0.0.0.0" and "::" shall be treated as exact match instead of pattern match

 ### Architecture Design